Patiala: Transportation

+Patiala has a small domestic airport, Patiala Airport located about 5 km from the city center.
+This airport handles limited air traffic, mainly for general aviation, and doesn't operate regular commercial flights.

+The nearest international airport is Chandigarh Airport with both domestic and international flights connecting to cities like Delhi, Mumbai, and Dubai.

 Culture and traditions

 Patiala's sway over the Malwa area extended beyond merely political influence.
 Patiala was equally the set of religious and cultural life.
 Educationally, Patiala was at the forefront.
 Patiala was the first town in this part of the country to have a degree college – the Mohindra College – in 1870.

 Patiala has seen the evolution of a distinct style of architecture.
 Borrowing from the Rajput style, its beauty and elegance are molded according to the local traditions.

-With the active patronage of the Maharajas of Patiala, a well-established style of Hindustan I music called the "Patiala Gharana" came into existence and has held its own up to the present times.
+With the active patronage of the Maharajas of Patiala, a well-established style of Hindustan I music called the "Patiala gharana" came into existence and has held its own up to the present times.
 This school of music has had several famous musicians, many of whom came to Patiala after the disintegration of the Mughal Court at Delhi in the 18th century.
 At the turn of the century, Ustad Ali Bux was the most renowned exponent of this Gharana.
 Later, his sons Ustad Akhtar Hussain Khan and Ustad Bade Ghulam Ali Khan achieved worldwide fame and brought glory to the Patiala Gharana.

 After the partition of British India, the Muslim community was massacred or forced to flee the city en masse to Pakistan.
 At the same time, many Hindu and Sikh refugees migrated from Pakistan and settled on the Muslim properties in Patiala.
 The then Maharaja of Patiala, His Highness Yadavindra Singh, Rajpramukh of PEPSU with his wife Her Highness Maharani Mohinder Kaur organized a large number of camps and worked tirelessly for the people.